fpischedda/francesco.pischedda.info/output/it/pages/services/index.rst

 - Open source projects
 - Small startups

-Write me at francesco.pischedda at gmail.com and I will get back to you in 24 hours.
+Write me at fp at fpsd.codes and I will get back to you in 24 hours.